 The activation of the innate immune system by β-glucans is known as immunomodulation, since there is no damage to the intestinal epithelium or invasion of epithelial cells, and only response modulation is observed, putting on alert the innate immune system cells and preparing the animal to face the challenges of production, with low metabolic cost.
 This is a key factor for:

-– Young birds in which the immune organs like Fabricius bursa are under development.
+– Young poultry in which the immune organs like Fabricius bursa are under development.
 This organ is responsible for the production of precursors of antibody-production B cells (specific immune system), and depends on the innate immune response;

 These benefits can be measured through the quantification of antigen-presenting cells circulating in the blood, helper T (CD4) and cytotoxic T (CD8) lymphocytes, immunoglobulins (Bonato et al., 2020), vaccine titers and others.
 Thus, effects on the maintenance of intestinal permeability may also be observed, since as mentioned previously there is a close relation between the microbiota, the intestinal permeability, and the immune system.

 There is still a lot to be studied about the microbiota-intestine-brain axis given the complexity of the associated factors.
 However, the use of immunonutrients, individually or in combination, has been proven to promote benefits for health, welfare, growth and productivity of the animals.
 Therefore, it is crucial to fully understand their mode of action to enable a correct monitoring, measure the benefits and quantify the return on investment.